scriptin/topokanji/README.md

 You can use them to build an [Anki][] deck or just as a guidance.
 There are few options:

-- `aozora.txt` - if you're learning Japanese language primarily to be able to read Japanese novels.
+- `aozora.txt` - if you're learning Japanese language primarily to be able to read Japanese novels
-- `twitter.txt` - if you want to chat with your friends from Japan.
+- `twitter.txt` - if you want to chat with your friends from Japan
-- `wikipedia.txt` - if your goal is to be able to read documents in Japanese.
+- `wikipedia.txt` - if your goal is to be able to read documents in Japanese

-I'm planning to build more lists later.

 ## What is a properly ordered list of kanji?